ajanicij/hashnode-code/2023-10-02-text-files/README.md

 - open file
 - create a reader, an instance of BufReader
-- from the reader, get an interator to the lines
+- from the reader, get an iterator to the lines
 - iterate through all the lines and write them to the standard output

 ```